7 Tables

 1. Click OK.

-First, the values in the column Division are sorted in ascending order, then on the values in the column Department.
+First, the values in the column Division are sorted in ascending order, and then the values in the Department column are sorted..

-When filtering a table only those records that meet certain conditions are displayed.
+When you filter a table, only the records that meet specific conditions are displayed.
 The other records are hidden.

 Task 7.7 File: Personnel.xlsx